 With a Mixer – Getting Connected

 Whether or not you have a mixer, you will need some way to record the sermon.
 I recommend recording digitally.
 If you record digitally, you will save a step.
-If you record in an analogue format, you will basically have to re-record into a digital format, so it is best just to skip that step.
+If you record in an analog format, you will basically have to re-record into a digital format, so it is best just to skip that step.

 There are basically two categories of recording devices, computer-based and stand-alone.
 [There is actually a third category – recording directly to compact disc.
 If your church is already recording to CD using a CD recorder, click here to jump to an explanation of how to upload those recordings to the web.]

 Either way, you will need to find an output on your mixer and plug it into your computer or recording device.
 Depending on your mixer, this might be simple or complicated.
 Depending on your mixer and how it is set up, there may be an “audio out” jack that you can plug into it.
 The audio output will likely be in XLR, RCA or 1/4 inch.
 XLR and 1/4 inch are 1 channel mono.
 RCA is 2 channel stereo.
 The input on your computer or recording device will most likely be 1/8 inch.
 That 1/8 inch computer input will be in stereo.
-Some higher end recording devices may also have RCA or XLR connections but you won’t likely need a high-end recorder for this application.
+Some higher-end recording devices may also have RCA or XLR connections but you won’t likely need a high-end recorder for this application.

 With a Mixer – Recording Devices